Spirits of the Black Meridian

 In 1884 an international conference chose a line that ran through the telescope at the Royal Observatory in Greenwich.
 The decision recognised that the Thames estuary, Greenwich and the docks as the centre of global maritime power and trading routes.

 That Empire wrapped itself around the globe, carving out new shipping lanes, linking colonial possessions and raw materials with manufacture at home.
 In the 18th and 19th centuries merchant shipping moved goods – and people – in and out of Britain.
-The Thames went out to the world, but it was also the conduit that brought people to us – the enslaved, freemen and women, adventurers, West Indian planters and lascars (sailors) from India, the African subcontinent and Asia.
+The Thames went out to the world, but it was also the conduit that brought people to us.

 Spirits of the Black Meridian sees Dervish bring diverse voices of Longitude to life, and connects them in a series of conversations through time and space using the imaginative playground of theatre.